SupaeroDataScience/RLchallenge/README.md

 Your job is to:
 <ol>
 <li> fork the project at [https://github.com/SupaeroDataScience/RLchallenge](https://github.com/SupaeroDataScience/RLchallenge) on your own github (yes, you'll need one).
-<li> move the only file there ('run.py') under a directory "YourLastName".
+<li> rename the "RandomBird" folder into "YourLastName".
-<li> create 'FlappyPolicy.py' in order to implement the function `FlappyPolicy(state,screen)` used below.
+<li> modify 'FlappyPolicy.py' in order to implement the function `FlappyPolicy(state,screen)` used below.
 You're free to add as many extra files as you need.
 However, you're not allowed to change 'run.py'.
+<li> you are encouraged, however, to copy-paste the contents of 'run.py' as a basis for your learning algorithm.
 <li> add any useful material (comments, text files, analysis, etc.)
 <li> make a pull request on the original repository <i>when you're done</i> (please don't make a pull request before you think your work is ready to be merged on the original repository).
 </ol>